wyzen-re/Wyzen-Initiative/README.md

 ---

+>*“We do not wait for permission.
+We build the world we deserve.”*
-*“The network bows to none.” — Wyzen Initiative."*
+>*“The network bows to none.” — Wyzen Initiative.*
-Founded by Sheron “Wyzen” Gurusinghe, 2025.
+>Founded by Sheron “Wyzen” Gurusinghe, 2025.